7-Layer Gelatin Salad

 - Sliced strawberries and kiwifruit, optional

 - In a small bowl, add 3/4 cup boiling water to one gelatin package; stir 2 minutes to completely dissolve.
 Stir in 3/4 cup cold water.
 Pour into a 3-qt. trifle or glass bowl.
 Refrigerate until set but not firm, about 40 minutes.

-- In a clean bowl, dissolve another gelatin package in 1/2 cup boiling water.
+- In a clean bowl, dissolve another gelatin package into 1/2 cup boiling water.
 Stir in 1/2 cup cold water and 1/2 cup milk.
 Spoon over the first layer.
 Refrigerate until set but not firm.